Missionary Training Center: Training services

-The training services resource gives missionaries experience teaching in their mission language, even if it is their native tongue.
+Previously called TRC (Teaching Resource Center), the Helping Others department gives missionaries experience teaching in their mission language, even if it is their native tongue.
 All missionaries visit the training services each week.
-Volunteers who speak the language roleplay as "people being taught" (people who are interested in the church) in these teaching situations.
+Helping Others Actors who speak the language portray "people being taught" (people who are interested in the church) in these teaching situations.

-Volunteers are usually returned missionaries and/or BYU students with language abilities.
-Members of other faiths are able to volunteer as well.
-All volunteers must present a temple recommend or BYU ID card to participate.
-As visitors to the MTC, volunteers must pick up a guest pass at the main desk before going to the TRC.
+Actors are usually returned missionaries and/or BYU students with language abilities.
+Members of other faiths are able to work as actors as well.